npm/cli/docs/lib/content/using-npm/dependency-selectors.md

 - `:root > :outdated(major)` returns every direct dependency that has a new semver major release
 - `.prod:outdated(in-range)` returns production dependencies that have a new release that satisfies at least one of its edges in

+##### `:vuln`

+The `:vuln` pseudo selector retrieves data from the registry and returns information about which if your dependencies has a known vulnerability.
+Only dependencies whose current version matches a vulnerability will be returned.
+For example if you have `semver@7.6.0` in your tree, a vulnerability for `semver` which affects versions `<=6.3.1` will not match.

+In addition to the filtering performed by the pseudo selector, info about each relevant advisory will be added to the `queryContext` attribute of each node under the `advisories` attribute.

 #### [Attribute Selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors)